22Ujjwal/myNeuralNetwork/README.md

-# Building Neural Network from scratch
+# Neural Network from scratch

 ## This is my try to building Neural Net by python and linear algebra